holdennguyen/suricata-ml-ids/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Educational Use**: This software is designed for educational and research purposes in cybersecurity and machine learning.
+See LICENSE for third-party component licenses and usage guidelines.

 ## 🙏 Acknowledgments